Terms & Conditions

 2.1.
 This Agreement specifies what is included in the Services provided by the Supplier.

 2.3.
-The Services fully adheres to the implementation requirements and software design as promulgated in the EASA Annex II – AMC 20-25 and the FAA AC120-76D EFB Guidelines.
+The Services fully adhere to the implementation requirements and software design as promulgated in the EASA Annex II – AMC 20-25 and the FAA AC120-76D EFB Guidelines.
 The Services will furthermore be customized to comply with the Customer’s local CAA certification rules in force if differing from EASA and FAA standards.
 This is subject to eventual additional charges compliant with the Supplier’s Price list.

 3. Quality Monitoring and Assurance